bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/debian-package-version-revision.md

 # type: debian package version revision

 The version string of a Debian package, as displayed by the `dpkg -l` command, follows this format: `<epoch>:<upstream-version>-<debian.version.revision>`.
 Only the `<upstream-version>` part is required, and the other parts are optional.
+See the description of the [debian-package-version](debian-package-version.md) inspector for more information.

 The inspector `debian package version revision` returns the `<debian.version.revision>` part of the string, or an empty string, if that part is absent.